-This scrap happy olive Tabula Rasa Knit Tee, cut to a tunic length, brings back memories of our 2020 trip to the Sewing and Stitchery Expo (SSE).
-I wore it for the first time during the show last February, before the pandemic shut down the country.
+This scrap happy olive Tabula Rasa Knit pieced tee, cut to a tunic length, brings back good memories.
+I wore it for the first time during an expo in February 2020, before the pandemic shut down the country.
 It was made to expand my olive core wardrobe; the scraps that became this tee were found in a search through the studio for fabrics that coordinated with my olive pants.

 This top was designed around scraps of a Cavalli jersey print purchased at Mood years ago to make the tops I sold at craft shows.
 It was fun to come upon it in my search for fabrics that would coordinate with my olive wardrobe.
 I love the tigers, the Arabic letters, the fanciful flowers and the glittery sparkles of this unique print.
 As is often the case with well pieced garments, the sections I liked are more effectively featured in the pieced front and back than if the fabric had been used in its entirety.
 In my knit scrap boxes were pieces of gold stretch lace yardage and solid blue jersey to add into the pieced top.